 Court of Appeals - The second highest court in Arizona.
-A case originating in the traffic court will rarely be considered by the Court of Appeals.
+A case appealed from the justice court or municipal court will rarely be considered by the Court of Appeals.

 Criminal Case - A case involving alleged violations of the criminal code and criminal violations of the traffic code.
+Unlike a civil case, a defendant may be sentenced to jail and probation in a criminal case.